 The Professional Yoga Therapist Program is a modular training program.
 As a complete professional program, students are prepared to design and teach therapeutic Yoga for groups and individuals with specific needs or health challenges.

-The 13 Residential Modules are 35 hours each and will meet every other month, Friday- Tuesday, from 9am-5pm.
-(During the COVID-19 Pandemic Residential Modules will be offered virtually with in-person options.)
+The 13 Residential “Synchronous” Online Modules are 35 hours each and will meet every other month, Friday- Tuesday, from 9am-5pm.
+(All Modules are currently offered virtually.)
 Residential Practicum Delivery and Mentorship will be scheduled individually through The Mindfulness Center.
-Distance hours are done on your own time.
+Distance or “asynchronous” hours are done on your own time.

 PROGRAM COURSES & MODULES